 Another sure-fire way to invoke an emotional response is by having a facial expression in the line of sight.
 Facial expressions are inherent and universal, so seeing a smile or a frown signals our brain an interest to understand the feeling behind the expression.
 Brands that employ emotional responses are far more enticing to consumers because of the emotional association.

 A classic web design that is clean and simple is easier to digest.

 A+ web design starts with a well-designed brand.
 The engagement of the customer also depends on branding.
 Clients and audiences do not know the company as a whole, so they will judge you through your logo and website.
 The logo is what makes buyers and viewers recall the experience and service of the company.
 Make sure you create a lasting impression with the right color and intentional design creations.

 The color of the logo is a powerful visual cue.
 Consumers may not remember the company name, but the memory of the logo’s design makes the site recognizable.
 Color is also associated with emotions which make it easier for the brain to retain the information.

 A simple layout and clear, white background appeal much more.
-It also give focus on the important details of your website, so you only have to focus on content.
-Regarding content placement, an eye tracking tool will help determine the user’s fixation point on the site and the length of time spent looking at a particular object.
+It also gives a focus on the important details of your website, so you only have to focus on content.
+Regarding content placement, an eye-tracking tool will help determine the user’s fixation point on the site and the length of time spent looking at a particular object.

 Use CTA buttons to seal the deal